cisagov/parsnip/docs/syntax.md

     - The "indicator" value refers to the field which contains the value to check against.
     - The "operator" value refers to one of the options provided in the table below.
     - The "value" value stores the value to compare against the indicator.
 It must match the type of the indicator value.
 * An "and" array of objects.
-Note, not currently implemented in the frontend.
+    - Note, this feature is not currently implemented in the frontend.
 * An "or" array of objects.
-Note, not currently implemented in the frontend.
+    - Note, this feature is not currently implemented in the frontend.

     | Operator | Name                  |
     |----------|-----------------------|